-During the recent annual conference of the Association of University and College Counseling Center Directors, I joined my colleagues on a collective break and visited the Art Institute of Chicago.
+Several years ago, I visited the Art Institute of Chicago.
 There I contemplated one of Vincent Van Gogh’s most famous self-portraits.

 The colors and textures made me feel his pulse and deep pain even as I looked into the subtle sadness of his soft eyes.
 There he was, and no photograph could convey the living man better.
 Perhaps not even a face-to-face encounter with the genius could exceed it.

 A couple of years ago, I took a course on Henri Nouwen from my friend, Chris Glaser, in Columbia Theological Seminary’s Spirituality Program.
 Chris shared with us a story he heard from his teacher and friend about Van Gogh: